 Itchy skin can be the result of a rash or any other skin condition.
 It can also be a symptom of a more serious condition such as liver disease or kidney failure.
 So it is important to identify the problem and treat the underlying cause.
 Itching can be all over the body or only in specific areas.

-Dry skin: Dry skin is one of the most common causes of itchy skin when there are no visible skin eruptions.
+Dry skin is one of the most common causes of itchy skin when there are no visible skin eruptions.
 Environmental factors such as excessively hot or cold weather with low humidity can cause dry skin and itching.
 Washing too much can also cause dry skin.
 It is also related to age.
-Common signs and symptoms of dry skin include rough, scaly, or flaking skin, excessive itching, crack in the skin that is prone to bleeding.
+Common signs and symptoms of dry skin include rough, scaly, or flaking skin, excessive itching, and cracks in the skin that is prone to bleeding.

-Eczema: Eczema, or atopic dermatitis, is the most common cause of skin rash in children.
+Eczema, or atopic dermatitis, is children’s most common cause of skin rash.
 Eczema often improves over time.
 People with eczema are more vulnerable to skin infections.
 A common symptom of eczema is dry, red, irritated and itchy skin.
 Sometimes, especially when infected, the skin may have small, fluid-filled eruptions that ooze a clear or yellowish liquid.

-Bug bites: Bug bites cause skin irritation, resulting in itching.
-Mosquito and spider bites often produce a small bite mark that is surrounded by a red patch on the skin.
+Bug bites cause skin irritation, resulting in itching.
+Mosquitoes and spider bites often produce a small bite mark surrounded by a red patch on the skin.
 Bites from bed bugs and mites create a bigger rash and can cause itchiness all over the body.

-Psychological: People may experience an itching feeling without any physical reasons.
-Some mental health condition such as obsessive compulsive disorder, can make a person feel as if their skin is crawling, with an intense urge to scratch.
+People may experience an itching feeling without any physical reasons.
+Some mental health conditions such as obsessive-compulsive disorder can make a person feel as if their skin is crawling, with an intense urge to scratch.

 The following steps may help reduce itching: